-The court accepts payment by cash, personal check or money order.
-Checks or money orders should be made payable to the Ottawa County Municipal Court.
+The court accepts payment by cash or money order.
+Money orders should be made payable to the Ottawa County Municipal Court.
 Please sign the back of your citation and mail along with your payment.

 Court costs are a minimum $68.00 for violations.
 If you go to trial, there may be additional costs incurred for subpoenas, witness fees, etc. These fees are in addition to the minimum court costs.

 If you wish to plead not guilty you must either:

 Generally, the clerk's office may grant one extension of your original arraignment date for up to seven days.

 A trial is a proceeding in which the prosecutor and/or the State of Ohio will try to convince the court that you have committed the traffic violation with which you have been charged.
 The prosecutor is required to prove your guilt beyond a reasonable doubt.
 The date and time of the trial will be assigned in accordance with mandatory time requirements as provided by law.
 If you wish to have your case set for trial beyond these prescribed limits, you must sign and file a "time waiver".